SomeWeekendReading/someweekendreading.github.io/_posts/2021-11-08-lessons-covid.md

    > to vaccinate the negative ones normally.

    Ok, there are a few rough edges on the automatic translation, but it does seem to say about what we got above.
-Still, it's just one TV reporter.
+Still, it's just one TV reporter citing 1 newspaper reporter.
 2. They also claim the same information was published in the newspaper [_tovima_](https://www.tovima.gr/to-vima/), but their link goes to the front page instead of the particular article.
 That's a bit dicey, but it appears the TV show